How We Can Mutualise Local Markets

 SOCIAL IMPACT WITHIN THE MARKET

-a further £1million in bonuses could be distributed to employees on a yearly
+A further £1million a year would be used of the network by buying new companies and a further £1million in bonuses could be distributed to employees on a yearly basis.

 This would begin to change our culture of scarcity into one of abundance and alter the perception on the part of customers and employees of the original purpose of enterpriseto use our gifts and capabilities to other’s.

 Over time, communities could invest in land for food and housing, in schools, in community services and facilities, in environmental conservation schemes, in new social enterprises, in apprenticeships, training schemes or educational bursaries, in additional health centres or whatever is seen to be a priority for the community by the membership.

 In short they would invest in the human, social and natural Commons.
 This purpose is asset locked into the legal structure.
 Consequently a stable mutual aid network expands is worker owned and distributes surplus fairly and democratically through its membership.
 Because each company is a separately managed legal entity within a collectively owned network, companies are free to succeed and fail through their own efforts – ensuring incentivisaton to succeed and that the failure of one would not bring down the network.